September 28, 2016

 March 1, 2014

-Here’s good news!
-Of all our activities to date, our practical skills-teaching has had the most powerful community impact and interest.
-This is why on February 8, 2014, Members unanimously voted for our non-profit society to become the Heartwood Folk School for Sustainability & Resilience.
+Here’s good news… Of all our activities to date, our practical skills-teaching has had the most powerful community impact and interest.
+This is why on February 8, 2014, Members unanimously voted for our non-profit society to become the Heartwood Folk School Society!
 We invite everyone to our first classes under our new name – a Knitting & Wool Learning Day on March 22, 2014.

 You can see our home page for upcoming classes in various subject areas.
 You can also have a peek at our new Heartwood symbol, created by Everest Lapp!